gimbalinc/airship-adapter-cordova/README.md

 </widget>
 ```

-By default, Airthip Custom Event tracking is enabled for Gimbal Place Entry and Departure events.
+By default, Airship Custom Event tracking is enabled for Gimbal Place Entry and Departure events.
 Airship Region Event tracking is disabled by default.

 ### Start with code